-Beans, beans the musical fruit!
 While lentils and split peas are technically legumes, these true beans are great in stir-fries or on salads.
 No matter the type, you’ll average about 15 grams of protein per cup of beans once cooked.6 If you’re inviting guests over for dinner, try making a homemade bean burger.
-Because bean burgers contain both beans and grains, they are a source of complete protein.
+Since bean burgers contain both beans and grains, they are a source of complete protein.

 Lentils pack a big 18 grams of protein per cup once cooked.6 And they’re a busy cook’s weeknight savior, since most only take 20 to 30 minutes to cook.
 Paired with brown rice (8 grams of protein per cooked cup), you’re set!

 A cup of cooked millet provides 10 grams of protein.6 This gluten-free grain sits in the shadow of quinoa, but millet is a great alternative when you’re looking for nuttier flavor in a grain.
 Add a little bit of non-dairy milk, fruits and seeds to warm cooked millet for a filling breakfast bowl.

 Roasted pumpkin seeds make a great snack and contain 10 grams of protein per 1/4 cup6.
 To unlock the enzymes in pumpkin seeds, sprout them from raw seeds at home.